llwg/trip1/korea.md

 ![9.19 22:12 GMT+9: walking along the road still](pics/20230919_221254.jpg)

-Along my way i alternated through periods of being scared i was going to encounter some rabid animal, periods of wondering wth i was doing, periods of "hmm this is quite peaceful and chill and romantic", etc. I ended up encountering two animals face-to-face: one wild animal that i only saw they outline in the dark. they was as scared of me as i was of them, so they ran away and we was chill.
+Along my way i alternated through periods of being scared i was going to encounter some rabid animal, periods of wondering wth i was doing, periods of "hmm this is quite peaceful and chill and romantic", etc. I ended up encountering two nonhuman animals face-to-face: one wild animal that i only saw they outline in the dark. they was as scared of me as i was of them, so they ran away and we was chill.
 Another was someone's pet dog; i walked by the owner who was idk chilling out they house or something , and then i walked by they dog who started losing their marbles and barking intensely while walking following me. the owner told them to chill tf out and eventually they did.

 The most scary part of this walk was the Dogs. not that pet dog where i could see it and know it was a pet dog owned by the owner i just walked by, but the ones i couldnt see in the dark. the ones that i walking in the pitch dark didnt expect anything and suddenly theres this loud barking coming from nothing in particular. is they feral rabid dogs coming to bite my leg?? i always wondered this.